 Here are some common injuries in three-car crashes:

 In a three-car crash, the danger is that two drivers may have a head-on impact, which is the most serious type of car crash.
 The third driver may not have a chance to slow down because the crash happens suddenly in front of them, with little chance to react.
 The rear driver has a split second to avoid the crash.
-Even if they suddenly change lanes, they may cause another crash if the lane was not clear.
+Even if they suddenly change lanes, they may cause another crash if the lane is not clear.

 In addition, there may be two drivers with whiplash injuries.
 When a car gets rear-ended, the front driver’s head may snap forward while their body remains stationary.
 Whiplash can cause serious and lasting head and neck injuries.
 Many drivers who suffer whiplash will never fully recover.